-The changes to our climate that are happening now are attributed to a very steep rise in the concentration of a number of gases in the air.
-Concentrations of these gases, known as greenhouse gases (GHGs), have risen steeply since the industrial revolution c.
-1750 and so human activity - how we live our lives and the consequences of industrial activity - is the cause.
+The changes to our climate that are happening now are caused by a very steep rise in the concentration of various gases in the air.
+Concentrations of these gases, known as greenhouse gases (GHGs), have risen steeply since the industrial revolution c.1750.
+Human activity - how we live our lives and the consequences of industrial activity - is the cause.

 These gases are called greenhouse gases (GHGs), because they let sunlight pass through the atmosphere to reach the earth but then trap the outgoing energy from the heated surface, which is similar to what happens in a greenhouse.

-These increases were initially triggered by the change from an economy based on manual labour to one based on machine manufacture, and have continued to grow as all aspects of our lives have become mechanised.
+These GHG increases were initially triggered by the change from an economy based on manual labour to one based on machine manufacture, and have continued to grow as all aspects of our lives have become mechanised.
 Our global economy is based on infinite growth, but resources are finite, and the current system is not sustainable.

 Major GHG trends